Annual ReportQ2 2026 Edition

 PwC

-The pattern across all market research is consistent: enterprise organizations are spending on AI at scale, but most are not seeing transformation-level results.
+The pattern across all market research is consistent: enterprise AI adoption is accelerating faster than any prior technology wave.
+But adoption alone does not produce proportional value.
 The disconnect is not the quality of the AI models.
 It is the absence of task-level clarity before deployment.
-Organizations that start with task classification before tool deployment are the ones closing the 95% failure gap.
+Organizations that start with task classification before tool deployment are the ones closing the AI value gap.

 Methodology